-When Stages (aka Tasks or Phases) are set up for a job, you can copy the stages from another job of the same type by clicking on the second button from the right in the project stages page.
-At the same time you can opt to clone the corresponding ‘Planned Work Items’.
+When Tasks (aka Stages or Phases) are set up for a job, you can copy the tasks from another job of the same type by clicking on the ‘Clone Task’ button in the job tasks page.
+At the same time, you can opt to clone the corresponding ‘Planned Work Items’.

-So once your first job has a suite of Work Items added against it, you can clone the same items along with the stages at the click of the button below.
+So once your first job has a suite of work items added against it, you can clone the same work items along with the tasks at the click of the button below.

 Managing Work Items